AC BTU Calculator

-When deciding on the proper input of insulation condition into the calculator, use generalized assumptions.
+When deciding on the proper input of insulation conditions into the calculator, use generalized assumptions.
 A beach bungalow built in the 1800s with no renovations should probably be classified as poor.
 A 3-year-old home inside a newly developed community most likely deserves a good rating.
-Windows normally has poorer thermal resistance than walls.
+Windows normally have poorer thermal resistance than walls.
 Therefore, a room with lots of windows normally means poor insulation.
-When possible try to install double glazed windows to improve insulation.
+When possible, try to install double-glazed windows to improve insulation.

 Desired Temperature Increase or Decrease

 To find the desired change in temperature to input into the calculator, find the difference between the unaltered outdoor temperature and the desired temperature.
 As a general rule of thumb, a temperature between 70 and 80°F is a comfortable temperature for most people.